The Paris Review Is Looking for the Right Woman

 That’s a lot of firepower, but even Shapton’s backers now regret the perception that they acted with unsavory speed.
 Complicating matters is that, a week earlier — with Stein still in charge but the Review board and the Times both investigating allegations against him — Shapton, O’Rourke, Julavits, and several other women, many of them Review alumnae, gathered at Shapton’s home for a “tea” to hash out their feelings about Stein.
 Also present was Times book critic Parul Sehgal (who would eventually decline an interview offer from the board) and Deirdre Foley-Mendelssohn, a Review alum who would later be quoted in the Times saying Stein “wanted us to be pretty.”
 Shapton, who encouraged Foley-Mendelssohn to speak, also gave the Times quotes but then retracted them, pending a meeting of the board planned for December 7.
 Stein stepped down on the 6th, and the Times quickly published what they had, leaving Foley-Mendelssohn as the only woman quoted on the record — much to her surprise.
 O’Rourke added an on-the-record quote for an updated version; Shapton did not.

-Three hours after the Times announced Stein’s resignation, Heti started circulating her letter, petitioning for signatures.
+Three hours after the Times announced Stein’s resignation, Heti and others started circulating the letter, petitioning for signatures.
 One friend of the Review had mixed feelings on seeing it just as Stein’s departure was sinking in: “Maybe it’s the kind of ‘seize the day’ attitude you would want from somebody ambitious, but I was also like, ‘Wow, no time wasted.’”
 (She didn’t sign it, needless to say.)
 But, on the evidence of messages from that day, Shapton didn’t know about the idea beforehand and stayed out of it afterward.
-Heti explains her own thinking: She and others were worried the Review would hastily install a male editor to replace Stein.
+Heti explains their thinking: She and others were worried the Review would hastily install a male editor to replace Stein.
 “We wanted them to have the name of an impressive female editor right in front of them if they were going to make the decision the next day,” Heti says.

 Given the board’s slow reaction to the Stein accusations, a lightning-fast decision on his successor wasn’t the likeliest scenario.
 It took them three months to compile a list of candidates.
 In addition to the Barcelona-based Miles, they reached out to Gaby Wood, a Londoner who runs the prestigious Booker Prize.
-(Another Brit, the editor Mitzi Angel, is said to have declined an interview; last week it was announced that she’ll be coming to New York for another big job — succeeding Jonathan Galassi as publisher of Stein’s former employer, Farrar, Straus and Giroux.
+(Another Brit, the editor Mitzi Angel, is said to have declined an interview; last week it was announced that she’ll be coming to New York for an even bigger job — succeeding Jonathan Galassi as publisher of Stein’s former employer, Farrar, Straus and Giroux.
 It’s a small world.)
 Yet another contender, Eliza Griswold, is a journalist-scholar more in the Gourevitch mode.

 Two weeks after those interviews at the townhouse, the board itself remains silent about the process.
 (One member, declining to speak, quipped: “Bob Mueller is running this thing, and he’s scary.”)
-An email went out to candidates yesterday reiterating the requirement of confidentiality.
-But according to one source, the committee has requested second interviews for the coming weeks.
+An email went out to applicants on Wednesday reiterating the requirement of confidentiality.
+According to one source, the committee has requested second interviews for the coming weeks.
+But according to another, they are still soliciting suggestions for new candidates.
 The Review’s Spring Revel, its major annual fundraiser, takes place on April 3 — as hard a deadline as any for showing off a strong new leader to the people with the checkbooks.
 What that choice will demonstrate — continuity or radical change or something in between — is anyone’s guess.
 But we wouldn’t put our money on the token man.